avanetten/simrdwn/README.md

 ### 0. Installation

 SIMRDWN is built to execute within a docker container on a GPU-enabled machine.
-The docker command creates an Ubuntu 16.04 image with CUDA 9.0, python 3.6, and tensorflow-gpu version 1.13.1.
+We use an Ubuntu 16.04 image with CUDA 9.0, python 3.6, and tensorflow-gpu version 1.13.1.

 1. Clone this repository (e.g. to _/simrdwn_)

 2. Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)

-3. Build docker file.
+3. Build docker file

 		cd /simrdwn/docker
 		nvidia-docker build --no-cache -t simrdwn .

 4. Spin up the docker container (see the [docker docs](https://docs.docker.com/engine/reference/commandline/run/) for options)

-        nvidia-docker run -it -v /simrdwn://simrdwn --name simrdwn_container0 simrdwn
+        nvidia-docker run -it -v /simrdwn:/simrdwn --name simrdwn_container0 simrdwn

-5. Coompile the Darknet C program for both YOLT2 and YOLT3.
+5. Compile the Darknet C program for both YOLT2 and YOLT3.

 	    cd /simrdwn/yolt2
 	    make